-Brain Sportz Trivia has a format that we feel is fairly simple and makes it easy for all participants to enjoy, whether it is with a small team of two or up to a team of eight.
+Brain Sportz Trivia has a format that we feel is fairly simple and makes it easy for all participants to enjoy, whether it is with a small team of one or two or up to a team of eight.

 On a given trivia night, 6 rounds of questions are asked.

 Below is a thorough breakdown of each of the rounds:

 Round 1 - Always the picture round and clues are in full color.
 The topic changes every night and often times will be topical (i.e. name 12 Masters’ winners in April or 12 Christmas movies in December).